vikdon/guacamole-windows-docker/README.md

 # guacamole-windows-docker
-Guacamole with Postgres in Docer on Windows
+Apache Guacamole with Postgres in Docker on Windows

+## Installation
+Just download and run in guacamole-windows-docker docker-compose up -d